Edmonton tornado: Other tornadoes

 Not including the F4 tornado, seven other tornadoes were reported.
 An F2 tornado touched down near Beaumont, south of Edmonton.
 It travelled through countryside east of Edmonton.
 Twenty-two minutes after the first tornado touchdown an F1 tornado touched down in Southeast Edmonton in an area that was mostly farmland.
 It traveled 7.26 km.
 There were also three F0 tornadoes in the Edmonton Area (to the north, northwest, and southwest) but too far away to be seen from the city.

 Farther from the Edmonton area, an F2 tornado touched down in farmland between Millet and Vegreville and remained on the ground for 52 km, causing $40,000 in damages.

+Aftermath

+Preliminary damage estimates placed monetary losses in excess of $200 million (1987 CAD).

 Post-disaster response

+By August 5, the International Red Cross and Red Crescent Movement raised in excess of $100,000.

 The Emergency Public Warning System, later replaced by Alberta Emergency Alert, was developed as a result of the 1987 tornado disaster.
 The warning system breaks into private and public broadcasts on radio, television and cable systems.
 It alerts the public for all disaster hazards that threaten to strike with little or no warning.
 The warning system is also used for issuing Amber alerts.

 The tornado had also resulted in the first implementation of the Doppler weather radar concept in Canada in the early 1990s.
 Edmonton's Carvel radar was one of only three Dopplers to exist in Canada at the time.
 It later became part of the Canadian weather radar network, which was Dopplerized starting in 1998.

 The "Pillar of Love" statue, located in Hermitage Park, was constructed as a memorial for the 1987 tornado.
 This bronze sculpture was created by Barbara Eichner-Shaw.